 What is the Best Time to Visit Cambodia?

-The most common time to visit Cambodia is November to February, which is the cool season.
+The most common time to visit Cambodia is from November to February, which is the cool season.
 The weather stays pleasant and warm.
 The hot season is deemed to be March to May when most likely you will bake while visiting Angkor Wat temples, it is an awesome experience anyhow.
 The rainy season is considered to last from June to October when it rains a bit during the afternoon and the country comes alive in lush greenery.

 Honestly, any time you plan to visit Cambodia will be great and the differences between the seasons cannot be felt that much.
 We have been around Cambodia throughout all the seasons and none of them raised doubt of not visiting or not sticking around.